Goa Tour Package

 Have dinner at one of the eateries at Palolem.
 Overnight at the Palolem beach hotel.

-Have a look at Basilica of Bom Jesus, which was during the Portugese rule in Goa.
+Have a look at Basilica of Bom Jesus, which was built during the Portuguese rule in Goa.
 The Church is known for its exquisite carvings and paintings and its awe inspiring architecture.
-The UNESCO World heritage listed site, Basilica of Bom Jesus is known for preserving the remains of St Francis Xavier.
+The UNESCO World heritage listed site, Basilica of Bom Jesus is known for preserving the remains of the famous St Francis Xavier.

 There are jeeps and motorcycles with pilots available to take you on a trip to the Dudhsagar Falls.
 However, you can choose to trek up to the falls as well.